 Suppliers to SEZ developers: To support the infrastructure development of SEZs.

-Supplies to foreign diplomatic missions: To facilitate smooth functioning of such missions.
+Supplies to foreign diplomatic missions: To facilitate the smooth functioning of such missions.

 Supplies to United Nations (UN) organizations: To fulfill India's commitments to international bodies.